TheUbuntuGuy/dyndistcc/README.md

 ## Clients
 1. Extract the ```dyndistccclient``` folder from the .zip, place it somewhere on the client, and ```cd``` into it.
-2. Run ```$ sudo ./dyndistccclient.sh install``` which will automagically prep the system
+2. Run ```$ sudo ./dyndistccclient.sh install``` which will automagically prep the system.
 3. Follow the simple prompts for:
    1. Address/hostname of the server
-   2. Network to bind to (for security)
-   3. Project name
+   2. Project name
-   4. Your name (for logging purposes)
-   5. Nice value for incoming compile jobs
+   3. Nice value for incoming compile jobs

 If everything went according to plan, you should be able to refresh the server Control Panel page and see your new host(s) appear.
 ![dyndistcc Control Panel](http://furneaux.ca/dyndistcc/dyndistcc0.0.1.png "dyndistcc Control Panel")